-The Office of Student Support welcomes and encourages students with disabilities to identify themselves and to seek access to needed accommodations.
+The Division of Academic Support welcomes and encourages students with disabilities to identify themselves and to seek access to needed accommodations.

-It is the responsibility of all special needs students to contact the Assistant Dean of Student Services for an interview and needs assessment prior to their first term of enrollment.
+It is the responsibility of all special needs students to contact the Associate Director of Student Retention and Success for an interview and needs assessment prior to their first term of enrollment.
 To ensure that accommodations are provided in a timely fashion, the university strongly encourages students to submit accommodation requests well in advance of the start of any coursework for which the accommodation is requested.
-The Assistant Dean maintains a file on each special needs student including specifics on needed accommodations and adaptations.
+The Associate Director of Student Retention and Success maintains a file on each special needs student including specifics on needed accommodations and adaptations.